Experiment: Eye Potentials (The EOG)

 With this experiment, you will learn about the potential across the eye and how to measure it.

 Inspired by a prototype built by José Enrique López Pérez, student of Electronic Engineering in Oaxaca, Mexico.

 While it is fairly well known that your heart and brain generate electrical potentials, you may not know that your whole eye has a potential as well!
 It does not change quickly in the form of "impulses" like your heart and brain, but does have a voltage difference we can measure.
 Specifically, the front of the eye, where the cornea is located, is more positive than the back of the eye (where the retina is).

-Before you begin, make sure you have the Backyard Brains Spike Recorder and Arduino Programs installed on your computer.
-The Arduino "Sketch" is what you install on your Arduino circuit board using the Arduino laptop software (your board comes preinstalled if you bought the Arduino from us), and Backyard Brains Spike Recorder program allows you to visualize and save the data on your computer when doing experiments.
-We made a video for you to explain this!
-Below is also an Arduino sketch for turning on various LEDs as you move your eyes.
+Before you begin, make sure you have the Backyard Brains Spike Recorder installed on your computer or mobile device.
+The Backyard Brains Spike Recorder program allows you to visualize and save the data on your computer/tablet/phone when doing experiments.

 In this "Eye Potential" experiment, we are going to measure the change in eyeball potentials as we move our eyes.

 - We will start with Left vs. Right movements of the eye.
 Take your BYB headband, and place it such that the electrodes are positioned on either side and eye.

 - Add globs of electrode gel underneath the metal patches in the headband.

 - Now, add an electrode patch on the bony protrusion behind your ear (the mastoid process).